Bcicenas/personal_manager/README.md

  - Registration using email
  - Registration Notifications
  - Allow only strong passwords
- - Migrate to MySQL database
- - Remove items from Shopping List
+ - Shopping lists in Dashboard

 # Work in Progress
- - Migrate to MySQL database
+ - Allow only strong passwords
- - Remove items from Shopping List
+ - Shopping lists in Dashboard

 # Done Tasks
  - Basic FrontEnd
  - Create Shopping list
  - Add items to Shopping List
+ - Migrate to MySQL database
+ - Remove items from Shopping List